-Cretoxyrhina is a Cenomanian to lower Campanian genus present in the fossil faunas of Africa, Europe and the Americas.
-In North America, it is represented by Cretoxyrhina mantelli (AGASSIZ 1843), common in Upper Cretaceous sediments of the Western Interior Seaway and the Gulf Coast.
-Cappetta & Case (1975:20) reported this taxon from the Late Cretaceous of New Jersey and the teeth are represeted in the Campanian (Tar Heel Fm, possibly reworked) of North Carolina (pers obs).
+Cretoxyrhina is an Albian to ?Middle Campanian genus present in the fossil faunas of Africa, Europe, Asia and the Americas.
+In North America, it is usually reported as Cretoxyrhina mantelli (AGASSIZ 1843), common in Late Cretaceous sediments of the Western Interior Seaway (WIS) and the Gulf Coast.
+During the Turonian-Coniacian, it was likely the apex predator of the WIS until the rise of the mosasaurs during the Late Coniacian-Santonian.

 Tooth Design

 The teeth of this genus are large, triangular and very similar in appearance to those of the modern mako shark (Isurus oxyrinchus).
-The crowns are broadly based and moderately high, with a strong distal inclination in all but the most anterior teeth.
-They have razor-like (non-serrated) mesial and distal cutting edges.
+The crowns are broadly based and moderately high, with a strong distal inclination in all but the most anterior teeth; the cutting edge is smooth (not serrate) and complete.
 A single pair of cusplets may occur in a few teeth, especially those from the lateral and posterior portions of the jaw.
-The cutting edge of the tooth extends from crown to root.
 There is a broad lingual dental band present.
 The roots are strongly bilobate and rounded, with a prominent lingual protuberance in the anterior teeth.
 A nutrient groove is never present, and the central lingual foramen is small when present.

 Dentition Design

-Shimada's (1997b) study of the Cretoxyrhina dentition design yielded an odd tooth-set with its multiple symphyseal and intermediate teeth.
-In May 2006.
-I had the opportunity to study two associated sets from the Hubbell collection.
+Shimada's (1994/1997b) study of the Cretoxyrhina dentition design yielded an odd tooth-set with its multiple symphyseal and "intermediate" teeth (Fig. ).
+In May 2006, I had the opportunity to study two associated sets from the Hubbell collection.
 Not wanting to be influenced by Shimada's conclusions, I spent nine months (on and off) attempting to arrange them based only upon the propensities of modern lamniform sharks.
-The final arrangements (Fig. & ) compared remarkably well with Shimada's observations, and he (pers com 2007) noted no apparent errors.
+The final arrangements (Figs. & ) compared remarkably well with Shimada's observations, and he (pers com 2007) noted no apparent errors.
+The narrow-form reconstruction was documented by Bourdon & Everhart (2011).

 The odd root-design of the fourth lower tooth in the broad-form dentition (also represented in Shimada's reconstruction) is so unusual when compared with the first lower lateral of extant taxa, that it begs three questions: 1) is it positioned properly and if so, 2) could it reflect a tooth originating from what might be a lower intermediate position or 3) could it be a fourth lower anterior that is mis-oriented?
 Given time, these questions should be answered; but they were neither explained in Shimada (2007b) nor can they be here.